LouiseSteward/learn/maternal-mental-health/text/quiz-06.md

 ---
-title: Test 6.
+title: Quiz 6.
 Special social issues in maternal mental health
 style: test
 ---

-# Test 6: Special social issues in maternal mental health
+# Quiz 6: Special social issues in maternal mental health

 1. Poor women are more likely to have mental health problems because:
 	-	They are lazy